 How many days to spend in Marrakech?

+3-4 days is the perfect amount of time to spend in Marrakech, especially for a first-time visit.
 This is more than enough time to check out all the popular attractions while hitting up the trendy restaurants in Marrakech.
 Make sure to set aside enough time to treat yourself to a relaxing spa day/hammam experience.

 I also recommend adding an extra night to your trip and staying overnight in the Agafay Desert (at either Scarabeo Camp or Be Agafay Desert Camp)